-- If a blocked drain or flooding on a road is causing you concern report it to us.
+- If a blocked drain or flooding on a road is causing you concern report it to us or track previous reports.

 - We don't look after public sewers or fresh water pipes.
 If sewerage or a water leak is causing a problem on the road or pavement you should report the fault to the appropriate water company.

 - Problems with land drainage, such as ordinary watercourses, should be reported to the Lead Local Flood Authority, Internal Drainage Board or Environment Agency.

 How we look after our drains